 May 2021 Elections

-It's important to us to live in a democratic county, so in order for you to have your say in the elections and referendums, you must be registered to vote.
-If you're not already, please visit register to vote webpage It will only take a few minutes of your time.
+It's important to us that we live in a democratic county.
+For you to have your say in elections and referendums, you must be registered to vote.
+If you're not already, please visit the register to vote page.
+It only takes a few minutes.

 Terence Herbert is Wiltshire Council's Chief Executive and the Returning Officer.
 Please take a look at his short postal vote video.

-Although our preference would be for you to vote by post, for those of you who wish to have your say in person, we will be ensuring that all polling stations are as safe as possible for you to visit.
-All 360 of our polling stations will be COVID-secure, with full risk assessments carried out, so on 6 May please vote with the reassurance that your health and safety is our top priority.
+Although our preference would be for you to vote by post, if you wish to vote person, we will be ensuring that all polling stations are as safe as possible for you to visit.
+All 348 of our polling stations will be COVID-secure, with full risk assessments carried out.
+This means you can vote with the reassurance that your health and safety is our top priority.

 Your local polling station may be different to normal.
 If you are voting in person, your local polling station will be printed on your poll card which will be sent out in advance of 6 May, and there will also be an online postcode checker.

-If you do vote in person, there will be hand sanitiser available and one way systems in place.
+If you do vote in person, there will be hand sanitiser available and one-way systems in place.
 Wait times may be longer and you will need to bring your own pen.
-We'll have more information about the venues and the safety measures in place in due course.
+We will release more information about the venues and the safety measures in place in due course.